Joe Medicine Crow: World War II

 After spending the latter half of 1942 working in the naval ship yards in Bremerton, Washington, Medicine Crow joined the U.S. Army in 1943.
 He became a scout in the 103rd Infantry Division, and fought in World War II.
 Whenever he went into battle, he wore his war paint (two red stripes on his arms) beneath his uniform and a sacred yellow painted eagle feather, provided by a "sundance" medicine man, beneath his helmet.

 Medicine Crow completed all four tasks required to become a war chief: touching an enemy without killing him (counting coup), taking an enemy's weapon, leading a successful war party, and stealing an enemy's horse.
-He touched a living enemy soldier and disarmed him after turning a corner and finding himself face to face with a young German soldier:
+He touched a living enemy soldier and disarmed him after turning a corner and finding himself face to face with a young German soldier.

-He also led a successful war party and stole fifty horses owned by the Nazi SS from a German camp, singing a traditional Crow honor song as he rode off.
+He also led a successful war party and stole fifty horses owned by the Waffen SS from a German camp, singing a traditional Crow honor song as he rode off.

 Medicine Crow is the last member of the Crow tribe to become a war chief.
 He was interviewed and appeared in the 2007 Ken Burns PBS series The War, describing his World War II service.
 Filmmaker Ken Burns said, "The story of Joseph Medicine Crow is something I've wanted to tell for 20 years."

 Tribal spokesman

 After serving in the Army, Medicine Crow returned to the Crow Agency.
 In 1948, he was appointed tribal historian and anthropologist.
 He worked for the BIA beginning in 1951.
+In 1953, the "Custer Battlefield" (Little Bighorn Battlefield) Museum was established and dedicated to its founding members, Medicine Crow among them.
 He served as a board member or officer on the Crow Central Education Commission almost continuously since its inception in 1972.
 In 1999, he addressed the United Nations.

 Medicine Crow was a frequent guest speaker at Little Big Horn College and the Little Big Horn Battlefield Museum.
 He also was featured in several documentaries about the battle, because of his family's associated oral history.
 He wrote a script "that has been used at the reenactment of the Battle of Little Big Horn held every summer in Hardin since 1965."

 Medicine Crow was a founding member of Little Bighorn College and of the Buffalo Bill Historical Center in Cody, Wyoming beginning in 1976.

 As historian, Medicine Crow was the "keeper of memories" of his tribe.
 He preserved the stories and photographs of his people in an archive in his house and garage.
 His books include Crow Migration Story, Medicine Crow, the Handbook of the Crow Indians Law and Treaties, Crow Indian Buffalo Jump Techniques, and From the Heart of Crow Country.
 He also wrote a book for children entitled Brave Wolf and the Thunderbird.